Frederic L. Smith

 Frederic Latta Smith (February 6, 1870 – August 6, 1954) was a pioneer of the automobile business.
 He was one of the founders of the Olds Motor Works in 1899 and of General Motors Corporation in 1908.
 He was also the president of the Association of Licensed Automobile Manufacturers in its early years.

-Early years
+Early life

 Smith was born in 1870 in Lansing, Michigan.
 He was the son of copper and lumber magnate, Samuel Latta Smith (1830–1917), and Eliza Cordelia (Seager) Smith.
 He attended Lansing High School and the Michigan Military Academy, graduating from MMA in 1886.

 Smith enrolled at the University of Michigan in October 1886.
 While attending Michigan, he played college football and was the starting quarterback for the 1888 Michigan Wolverines football team.
 He also won the light-weight wrestling championship medal.
 He was also a member of the Zeta Psi fraternity at Michigan.
 Smith's cousin, Henry Rogers Seager, was also a member of the same fraternity at Michigan and later became a noted economist.

 Smith graduated from Michigan in 1890 and subsequently studied at the University of Berlin from 1891 to 1892.